vacoa/zero/README.md

 - An *music player* module using the Youtube Data API and VLC for on-device offline playlists, Youtube music and radio stations
 - A *note* module to write notes using the Google Sheets API
 - A *Django web application* to access the main controls from any devices in the home network
-- A *Javascript library* module to control *Zero* via hand gestures using the [Leap Motion](https://www.leapmotion.com/) infrared sensor
+- A *Leap Motion library* module to control *Zero* via hand gestures using the [Leap Motion](https://www.leapmotion.com/) infrared sensor

 Simply say **Ok Zero**.